matthew-c-atu/project-audio-streamer/README.md

 Note that the Docker compose environment does not work.

-Read usage below for instructions on how to run app.
+Read usage below for instructions on how to run the app.

 # USAGE
 The below steps describe how to run the entire suite of services in order to run the web app locally.